 - Pre-Pointe/Pointe – Ages 10 and up.
 Pre-requisite Ballet II or equivalent.
 Pointe is a component of classical ballet training and places even greater demands on the dancer’s body.
 It is necessary for dancers wanting to progress to this more advanced level to take a minimum of two ballet classes a week, and as they progress increasing their ballet classes to at least three a week.

-Ballet Fundamentals – Ages 10 and up.
+Teen/Adult Ballet – Ages 14 and up.
 60 minute classes.
-For dancers who may benefit from a more accelerated approach to the foundation of ballet
+For older dancers new to ballet or not current in the basics.

 Modern – Ages 12 and up.
 60 minute classes.
 Expressive dance based on a rebellion against the structure of ballet.
 Horton (popularized by Alvin Ailey American Dance Theater) and Hawkins techniques are emphasized with a basic introduction to other classical modern dance techniques.